-New Book by Left-Wing Authors Makes the Dossier Look Even More Absurd
+Even Fusion GPS Doesn't Believe the Dossier

 The redacted FISA applications released last week indicate that the four documents relied heavily on the Steele dossier.
 The 35-page dossier is known to be compromised and appears fraught with unverifiable information.

 A new book by left-wing authors makes it look even more fantastical.

 EVEN FUSION GPS THOUGHT THE DOSSIER WAS SKETCHY